disblu/guidelines/android/README.md

 | Dialog           | `ChangePasswordDialog` | `dialog_change_password.xml`  |
 | AdapterView item | ---                    | `item_person.xml`             |
 | Partial layout   | ---                    | `partial_stats_bar.xml`       |

+#### 1.2.2.3 Menu files

+Menu files should match the name of the component.
+For example, if we are defining a menu file that is going to be used in the `UserActivity`, then the name of the file should be `activity_user.xml`

+A good practice is to not include the word `menu` as part of the name because these files are already located in the `menu` directory.

+#### 1.2.2.4 Values files

+Resource files in the values folder should be  in plural (Example: `strings.xml`, `styles.xml`, `colors.xml`, `dimens.xml`, `attrs.xml` )